jboffel/AgilePocker/README.md

 In my case we are all in video conference.
 But it is not easy actually to gather everyone result at same time so it mostly end generally in other part of the team on video conference agree on a number and give it as a team.
 However Scrum process expect all engineer to give an individual number decided on their own based on their understanding.
 At least for the first estimation.

-So that application is helping that by avoiding the use of physical cards and by giving an easy and a little distractive way of sending individually their estimation.
+So that application is helping that by avoiding the use of physical cards and by giving an easy and a little distracting way of sending individually their estimation.
 Nothing more.